saidmoglu/saidmoglu.github.io/aboutme.md

 - [Pure Storage AI Copilot (Press Release)](https://investor.purestorage.com/news-and-events/press-releases/press-release-details/2024/Industry-First-Innovations-in-the-Pure-Storage-Platform-Help-Customers-Keep-Pace-with-AIs-Rapid-Evolution/default.aspx)

 A chat bot that helps our customers and partners with managing their storage infrastructure.
 I am one of the lead developers driving the design and development of multiple agents and components of the project.
+[Blog Post](https://blog.purestorage.com/products/pure-storage-ai-copilot-storage-management/).

 - [Meta Gen AI: Image Generation on Whatsapp and Messenger](https://www.meta.com/help/artificial-intelligence/1337455336906126/)